 for Turner Networks GAMETAP brand launch

-Hard to believe that a 2005 campaign just shy of ten years old would make it to my front page.
+Hard to believe that a 2005 campaign would make it to my front page.
 But, for Mullen, one of my favorite creative teams helped create a wealth of—for its time—great online advertising and site content for Turner Broadcasting's new online gaming platform.
 Play classic arcade and home video games, right from your browser.
 Back then, it was groundbreaking.
 Today, it's still one of my favorite campaigns ever.